The Iraq and Afghanistan Service Grant

 Who is eligible for the Iraq and Afghanistan Service Grant?

-The parent or guardian was a member of the U.S. Armed Forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
-You must be under 24 years of age or enrolled in college at least part-time at the time of your parent or guardian’s death.
+The student’s parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11; and

 Pell Grant Eligibility – Pell Grants are awarded to undergraduate students with financial need and have not earned a degree.
 Read more about the Pell Grant at Pell Grant: Everything You Need to Know on College Recon.